Captivity narrative

 Certain North American captivity narratives related to being held among Native peoples were published from the 18th through the 19th centuries.
-They reflected an already well-established genre in English literature, which some colonists would likely have been familiar with.
 There had already been numerous English accounts of captivity by Barbary pirates.

 Other types of captivity narratives, such as those recounted by apostates from religious movements (i.e. "cult survivor" tales), have remained an enduring topic in modern media.
-They have been published in books, and periodicals, in addition to being the subjects of film and television programs, both fiction and non-fiction.
+They have been published in books and periodicals, in addition to being the subjects of film and television programs, both fiction and non-fiction.

 Background

 Because of the competition between New France and New England in North America, raiding between the colonies was frequent.
 Colonists in New England were frequently taken captive by Canadiens and their Indian allies (similarly, the New Englanders and their Indian allies took Canadiens and Indian prisoners captive).
 According to Kathryn Derounian-Stodola, statistics on the number of captives taken from the 15th through the 19th centuries are imprecise and unreliable, since record-keeping was not consistent and the fate of hostages who disappeared or died was often not known.
 Yet conservative estimates run into the thousands, and a more realistic figure may well be higher.
 Between King Philip's War (1675) and the last of the French and Indian Wars (1763), approximately 1,641 New Englanders were taken hostage.
 During the decades-long struggle between whites and Plains Indians in the mid-19th century, hundreds of women and children were captured.

 Many narratives included a theme of redemption by faith in the face of the threats and temptations of an alien way of life.
 Barbary captivity narratives, accounts of English people captured and held by Barbary pirates, were popular in England in the 16th and 17th centuries.
 The first Barbary captivity narrative by a resident of North America was that of Abraham Browne (1655).
 The most popular was that of Captain James Riley, entitled An Authentic Narrative of the Loss of the Brig Commerce (1817).

 Jonathan Dickinson's Journal, God's Protecting Providence ...
 (1699), is an account by a Quaker of shipwreck survivors captured by Indians in Florida.
 He says they survived by placing their trust in God to protect them.
 The Cambridge History of English and American Literature describes it as, "in many respects the best of all the captivity tracts."

 Ann Eliza Bleecker's epistolary novel, The History of Maria Kittle (1793), is considered the first known captivity novel.
 It set the form for subsequent Indian capture novels.